NERC UK Geoenergy Observatories project - Innovation event

 Technology Innovation Centre, University of Strathclyde, Glasgow

-The workshop will be focused on the innovation requirements to underpin the development of geothermal energy resources in the UK.
+The workshop focused on the innovation requirements to underpin the development of geothermal energy resources in the UK.
 Delivering a UK-wide geothermal resource into the energy system requires cross-sector collaboration and innovation.
 Opportunities range from deep geothermal to shallow mine water geothermal and require innovation in a wide range of fields: from heat resource characterisation, site investigation, design of engineering infrastructure, construction and maintenance of facilities, sensors for better control of the geosphere-engineering hardware system and stronger regulatory compliance to data analytics and innovation in public engagement.